 Washed-out gray-blue cyberpunk district during compute drought, screens flickering at half-brightness, people moving slowly through foggy streets, amber warning indicators on degraded interface displays, processing capacity gauge dropping to red

 A compute drought occurs when server farm operators redirect processing capacity away from shared infrastructure to higher-paying clients, reducing available compute in adjacent districts below functional thresholds.
-The mechanism is market-driven.
 The Cognitive Exchange trades consciousness bandwidth futures.
 When demand spikes — quarterly earnings, behavioral prediction recalibration, a major consciousness licensing event — the price of processing capacity rises.
-Server farm operators, following rational economic incentives, redirect capacity from low-margin shared services to high-margin commercial operations.
+Server farm operators redirect capacity from low-margin shared services (Basic-tier consciousness maintenance, atmospheric processing algorithms, Grid load-balancing) to high-margin commercial operations (consciousness futures settlement, behavioral prediction processing, neural advertising optimization).
 The result: the Dregs go dry.

 "Thinking through cotton.
 That's what a drought feels like.
 Your thoughts have to travel farther to reach you."